This picture is our youngest Malachy on a morning walk and falling asleep. He was so snoozy, he couldn’t resist the motion of the pram.

 So by giving him a bridging nap, it helps reduce some of the sleep pressure and allows him to get to the normal nap time without being so tired.

-This bigger wake window to bedtime will likely create overtiredness, which is one of the biggest drivers of early wakings.
+This bigger wake window to bedtime will likely create overtiredness, which is one of the biggest drivers of night wakings and early wakings.

 Why the nap duration needs to be capped…